hemaldias/hemaldias.github.io/_projects/homecell.md

 ---

-## Our Technology
+## How it works

 **homecell** works by communicating with the National Grid to determine when the energy coming from our plug sockets is the cleanest.
-Using the additional data inputs of user data and energy suppliers, the software optimises charging and usage times.
-The software controls the hardware and connects to the homecell app and homecell API.

 <iframe src="https://player.vimeo.com/video/667792371?h=5138a4c24a" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>